AvinJoseph29/Smart-City-Real-Time-Data-Engineering/README.md

 ![image](https://github.com/user-attachments/assets/a1c71663-8c19-4485-9ca3-48a9d2e7c2d0)

-SOME FAILED TESTS
+🧪 Troubleshooting: Kafka Offset Loss
 To avoid the process to fail, I needed to set this option “failOnDataloss” to “False”.
 Due to the Broker consistency and connection with Spark, it may occurs that few registers are lost, and this option doesnot allow the process to continue if there are some data missing by default.

-“The ERROR:
-ERROR MicroBatchExecution: Query [id = fac716d9-cdde-491c-bab8-9decd5dfa957, runId = 27662566-449f-41b6-965f-
+❌ Error

-f88387f5d424] terminated with error java.lang.IllegalStateException: Partition weather_data-0's offset was changed from 30 to 14, some data may have been missed.
+java.lang.IllegalStateException: Partition weather_data-0's offset was changed from 30 to 14, some data may have been missed...

+✅ Fix

+.option("failOnDataLoss", "false")
+This allows Spark to continue streaming even if some Kafka data has been lost.
 Some data may have been lost because they are not available in Kafka any more; either the data was aged out by Kafka or the topic may have been deleted before all the data in the topic was processed.
 If you don't want your streaming query to fail on such cases, set the source option "failOnDataLoss" to "false". “

 ![image](https://github.com/user-attachments/assets/2ea6cc75-2e1d-43e4-a9d4-6f8f9f3e8223)